-‘Engineering or Medical, what’s your plan of the future?’
-This is that one-million-dollar question that haunts the minds of nearly every students and parent in India.
-Well, we are sure that you must have gone through this phase or are about to go, as the quest between engineering or medical is like an epoch-old query that is asked by everyone, even the wrinkly forehead fourth cousin who you don’t even know exists.
+‘Engineering or Medical, what’s your plan for the future?’
+This is that one-million-dollar question that haunts the minds of nearly every student and parent in India.
+Well, we are sure that you must have gone through this phase or are about to go, as the quest between engineering or medical is like an epoch-old query that everyone asks, even the wrinkly forehead fourth cousin who you don’t even know exists.

-Well the moment you start fretting upon this question, is the exact time you restrict yourself into these two options only and shuts out the surplus of opportunities that are waiting for you.
+The moment you start fretting upon this question is the exact time you restrict yourself into these two options only and shuts out the surplus of opportunities waiting for you.

-The DNA of this article is that we as a student often make the biggest mistake by restricting ourselves to few career choices, or by not asking uninhibited questions about our career, and that makes up for the most significant obstacles towards the right career path.
-Most often than not the ignorance about career options is the real perpetrator in student life.
+The DNA of this article is that we as students often make the biggest mistake by restricting ourselves to few career choices or by not asking uninhibited questions about our career, which makes up for the most significant obstacles towards the right career path.
+Most often than not, ignorance about career options is the real perpetrator in student life.

-We should remember that we are living in the 21st, and in this modern times the world is science is enormous as our galaxy, and in no way it should be confined to two options because there are emerging opportunities in the field of science.
+We should remember that we live in the 21st, and in modern times, science is enormous as our galaxy, and in no way should it be confined to two options because there are emerging opportunities in science.

 So, if you are a true science lover and want to grow yourself apart from the stock of the society, then don’t ask yourself the question of ‘Engineering or Medical’, instead ask yourself these 6 life-changing questions that you should really answer honestly.

 Better Then Engineering Or Medical Here Are 6 Questions

 Q.1.
 The first question you should ask yourself is either you have a quantitive or mathematical aptitude?

 If you love to work with numbers or are great with calculation and probabilities, and that is why you and your family think you should be an Engineer, then it is plain absurd.
 Choosing a career need a deeper analysis than just probability and statistics.